daltonschool/robotzombie/chapter_2_script.md

 	Liam volunteers to go find the zombies and he gets eaten
 4. the final battle takes place and the children are victorious, because the zombies who turned them die everyone comes back and they're all one big happy family.

-Setting:
-Students are in the cafeteria, putting the finishing touches on their robots.
-Gordie is reading the newspaper in the corner.
-MSW is walking around saying "build robots faster".
 Dunno where Charlie, we'll figure that out later.

 uber drivers became zombies.
 This is where it all starts